ioiooi/notes/docs/misc/grep-awk-sort.md

 https://man7.org/linux/man-pages/man1/sort.1.html

 Default behavior of `sort` command is to sort by the first column/field/key whatever you wanna call it.
-The default field separator is a blank space.
-The whole command seems to work either way ¯\\\_(ツ)\_/¯
+The default field separator is a blank space. `awk` returns a tab delimited string the whole thing seems to work either way ¯\\\_(ツ)\_/¯

 - `h` - Human readable
 - `r` - Default is ascending, this option reverses the order so the output is sorted in descending order.